 Is there a standard mixture for rose gold?
 Most often, rose gold contains 75% gold and 25% copper.
 If rose gold contains 75% gold, it’s considered 18k rose gold.

 Absolutely!
-White gold is simply yellow gold that’s been plated in a mixture of metals that create a white finish.
+White gold is simply yellow gold that’s been alloyed with a mixture of metals and often plated after to create a white finish.
 Generally, white gold is mixed with nickel or palladium, depending on what type of jewelry piece it is.

-Rhodium plating is a feature unique to white gold jewelry, as rose gold and Black Hills gold do not require rhodium plating.
+Among the gold shades, rhodium plating is unique to white gold jewelry, as rose gold and Black Hills gold do not require rhodium plating.

 If you haven’t heard of the Black Hills, then you haven’t been to South Dakota or seen the infamous Doris Day western, Calamity Jane.
 Don’t worry, we’ll help you catch up: